mlu1109/trv/README.md

 ## Scope

 This library provides the constructs used for communicating with Trafikverket.
+Currently the client does not support unmarshaling XML responses.

 ## Usage

+### Bulding the request

 The request object is built using a builder-like approach: